kanisterio/kanister/docs/README.md

 generate the HTML documents and store them in your local `/docs/_build/html` folder.

-## Language, Grammar and Tone
+## Language, Grammar, and Tone

-When updating the documentation content, please follow these guidelines on the language, grammar and tone style:
+When updating the documentation content, please follow these guidelines on the language, grammar, and tone style:

 * Documentation should be written in English.
 * Prefer an active voice and present tense when possible.